mertercoban/siparis_uygulamasi/README.md

 # siparis_uygulamasi
 In self-service restaurants, the order numbers are entered manually and with this application shows them on the screen as prepared.</br>

-Note: Your computer must have node and npm packages.</br>
+Note: Your system must have node and npm packages.</br>
-## Firstly open a terminal in project file and run this command
+## Firstly open a terminal in project file and run this commands
 -npm init -y</br>
 -npx electron-packager . myapp --platform=win32 --arch=x64 --out=dist</br>
 -npm install electron-packager --save-dev</br>